Luke Raley Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.26).
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.24).

-- Medina (1-5 with a 7.53 ERA and 32 strikeouts in 34 2/3 innings pitched) makes the start for the Athletics, his sixth of the season.
+- Blackburn makes the start for the Athletics, his fourth of the season.
+He is 0-0 with a 3.60 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- His last time out was out of the bullpen on Saturday when the right-hander tossed five innings against the Milwaukee Brewers, surrendering two earned runs while allowing three hits.
+- The right-hander's last appearance was on Saturday against the Milwaukee Brewers, when he went six scoreless innings while giving up four hits.

-- In seven games this season, the 24-year-old has an ERA of 7.53, with 8.3 strikeouts per nine innings.
-Opponents are hitting .268 against him.
+- The 29-year-old has an ERA of 3.60, with 8.4 strikeouts per nine innings, in three games this season.
+Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.